 Glass House Mountains, Queensland

 Among the most popular climbing spots in Queensland are the Glass House Mountains.
-With good slabs for beginners at Tibrogargan and Beerwah the Glass House also offer great climbing on some superb volcanic plugs and provide less experienced climbers with the kind of setting usually reserved for more veteran followers of the sport.
+With good slabs for beginners at Tibrogargan and Beerwah, the Glass House also offer great climbing on some superb volcanic plugs and provide less experienced climbers with the kind of setting usually reserved for more veteran followers of the sport.

 Umbrawarra, Northern Territory

-Umbrawarra Gorge is probably the smallest of the destinations included in this piece.
+Umbrawarra Gorge is probably the smallest of the destinations included in this list.
 Though it is dwarfed by some of the better known climbing hubs in Oz, the setting of Umbrawarra Gorge - a secluded creek from whose meanders rise beautiful, red sandstone faces - makes it an extremely worthwhile place to climb.
-This is intermediate single-pitch climbing and there are around 30 different routs to attempt.
+This is intermediate single-pitch climbing and there are around 30 different routes to attempt.

 Blue Mountains, New South Wales